Information on enrolment and course of study

 in accordance with Article 13 of Regulation (EU) 2016/679

 Ca' Foscari University of Venice ("University"), as part of its institutional aims and in fulfilment of the obligations set forth in art.
-13 of EU Regulation 2016/679 ("Regulation"), provides this information to those who share their personal data in order to enroll in courses and/or complete a training course at the University.
+13 of EU Regulation 2016/679 ("Regulation"), provides this information to those who share their personal data in order to enrol in a degree program and/or complete a course at the University.

 1) Data controller

-The Data Controller is Ca 'Foscari University of Venice, it has its registered office in Dorsoduro n.
-3246, 30123 Venice (VE), represented by the Rector.
+The Data Controller is Ca 'Foscari University of Venice, with its registered office in Dorsoduro n.
+3246, 30123 Venice (VE), legally represented by the Rector.